Illinois Institute of Technology's Office of Financial Aid provides financial assistance for students and families.

 Invoices will be processed after the add/drop registration date of each semester.
 Any changes in eligibility for a sponsored student should be communicated to the Student Accounting Office immediately.

-Students who become ineligible or have a reduction in their sponsored amount will owe this amount immediately.
-A restrictive hold will be placed on the account to prevent registration for subsequent terms, as well as to prevent students from obtaining any official paperwork from the university.
+Students that become ineligible or have a reduction in their sponsored amount will owe this amount immediately.
+A restrictive hold will be placed on the account to prevent registration for subsequent terms, as well as prevent students from obtaining any official paperwork from the university.

 Late Sponsorship Payment

-Students who fail to submit required sponsorship documentation to the Student Accounting Office in a timely manner will be held responsible for any outstanding balance on the student account, as well penalty fees assessed to their accounts due to lack of payment.
+Students that fail to submit required sponsorship documentation to the Student Accounting Office in a timely manner will be held responsible for any outstanding balance on the student account, as well as penalty fees assessed to their accounts due to lack of payment.

 The university’s residence halls provide facilities for room and board for undergraduate and graduate men and women.
 First-year students not living with their parents or guardians within a 50 mile radius of campus must live in the residence halls.
 Students who complete their housing contracts by July 1 are likely to receive their preferred room type.
 Residence hall contracts are made for the full academic year, from the first week of classes in August until commencement in May.
 Room and board charges are available on the Residence and Greek Life (RGL) website for students interested in submitting a room and board contract.
 For more information, please contact Residence and Greek Life at firstname.lastname@example.org or visit the website at iit.edu/housing.

 Students living in the residence halls are eligible for a variety of meal plans.
 Required participation in a meal plan varies based on room assignment.
 All undergraduate students living on campus are required to have a meal plan.
 Meal plans are also available to non-residents.
 Learn more about dining options and available meal plans on the Dining website at web.iit.edu/housing/dining.